Walt Disney Pictures/ESPN Films/Mirabai Films

 If you’ve been reading my reviews on a regular basis you’ll doubtless have noticed that there are words I use sparingly.
 That’s because I believe in the power of words and I believe that for them to have the proper impact and for people to sit up and pay attention to them, you have to use them when the situation calls for its use.
 To use words willy-nilly to describe everything robs them of their power.
 For instance, the birth of a baby is ‘amazing.’
 A ham sandwich is not.

 So when I use words like ‘superlative’ ‘uplifting’ and ‘inspirational’ to describe QUEEN OF KATWE you can be sure I don’t use those words lightly.
 Just go back and look at the reviews I’ve written for movies I’ve seen this year and see if you can find any of those words.
 I defy you.
 And that’s because no other movie I’ve seen this year deserves to be described as such.
-QUEEN OF KATWE is one of the best movies of the year and that people aren’t talking about it more utterly staggers me.
-Especially since people are screaming at the top of their lungs about the lack of diversity in movies.
+QUEEN OF KATWE was one of the best movies of 2016 and that people didn’t talk about it more still staggers me.
+Especially since people these days are always screaming at the top of their lungs about the lack of diversity in movies.
 Here’s a movie with rich, vibrant characters in a setting we rarely see in movies depicted with such depth and detail with a story so improbable that it has to be true and the movie goes virtually unnoticed.

 I have to admit I was somewhat confused upon seeing ESPN Films listed in the opening credits as one of the production companies but as the movie went on, I understand why they were involved.
 QUEEN OF KATWE is a sports story, one that we’ve all seen before.
 You’ve got your underdog who triumphs against all odds to become a champion.
 But it’s the protagonist, her environment and her sport of choice that makes this particular sports story unique.